greg-katsios/capstone/resources/mcp_demo/EXERCISES.md

 1. How did agreeableness affect trust game returns?
 2. How did it affect survey responses?
 3. Which trait had the biggest impact on behavior?

-### Deliverable

-Comparison table showing how each profile responded.

 ---